davideamato/extract_tables/README.md

 There are two ways to set up the Python environment - using [pip](https://pypi.org/project/pip/) or [Conda](https://github.com/conda/conda) to download the required Python packages.

-For Conda, [environment.yml](environment.yml) contains the requirements needed to (hopefully) recreate the environment this was developed in.
+For Conda installation, [environment.yml](environment.yml) contains the requirements needed to (hopefully) recreate the environment this was developed in.
   1. Use the terminal or anaconda prompt to run
        ```
        conda env create -f environment.yml